lgalke/lgalke.github.io/projects.md

 *2016--2019, EU funding, Grant Agreement Number 693092*

-I engaged in this EU Horizon 2020 project as a student worker between 2016 and 2017, leading to contributions to the deliverables 3.1, 3.2 and 3.3, as well as various conference and workshop papers:
+I engaged in this EU Horizon 2020 project as a research assistant between 2016 and 2017, leading to contributions to the deliverables 3.1, 3.2 and 3.3, as well as various conference and workshop papers:

 - [Deliverable 3.3](http://moving-project.eu/wp-content/uploads/2019/03/moving_d3.3_v1.0.pdf)
 - [Deliverable 3.2](http://moving-project.eu/wp-content/uploads/2018/03/moving_d3.2_v1.0.pdf)